omkarbhakare96/Interactive-Resume/README.md

 Contact Form - Add a simple form for recruiters to contact you

-Language Toggle - If you want a multilingual resume
+Language Togglfe - If you want a multilingual resume

 <!DOCTYPE html>